skys-mission/plugin_dev_helper_for_blender/README.md

 | Multi-Plugin Management                           | Not Supported | No Plan              |
 | Support for plugin packaging                      | Not supported | Planned              |

-Reloading will execute on the main thread.
-Through my testing, no crashes occurred, but caution is still advised. ( Detection interval: 1.5 seconds)
+Automatic reloading upon detecting changes will return to the main thread for execution.
+Based on my testing, no crashes have occurred, but it should still be used with caution.
+(Detection interval: 1.5 seconds)

 ## Blender Version Compatibility